 Teaching positions include 1990 to present Boston College Law School adjunct faculty; 1986-present MCLE trial advocacy program; 1986 - present National Judicial College faculty teaching criminal procedure, sentencing, search and seizure and scientific and expert evidence.

 Judge Chernoff is the Chairperson of the Superior Court Judicial Education Committee and the Massachusetts Representative and vice-president of the Russian American Rule of Law Consortium (RAROLC).
 He was recently awarded the 2004 Tufts University Career Achievement Award.

 Recent Publication include" Judges and the Media: Communication, Communication, Communication" Sept.-Oct.
 2004 Boston Bar Journal.

 Connors, Thomas A.

-The Honorable Thomas A. Connors was appointed as an Associate Justice of the Massachusetts Superior Court in 2004, and has served on that Court for over six years, sitting primarily in Norfolk, Plymouth, and Suffolk Counties.
+The Hon.
+Thomas A. Connors was appointed in 2004 as an Associate Justice of the Massachusetts Superior Court, on which he has served for over eleven years, sitting primarily in Norfolk, Plymouth, and Suffolk Counties.
 He presently serves as the Regional Administrative Justice for Norfolk County.

-He had first been appointed to the District Court bench in 1995, and had served in a number of courts, including Lynn, Brighton, Dorchester, and Dedham District Courts, serving as the First Justice at the Dedham District Court at the time of his appointment to the Superior Court.
-While a member of the District Court, he served on that Court's Mental Health Law Committee.
+He had first been appointed to the District Court bench in 1995 and was serving as the First Justice at the Dedham District Court at the time of his appointment to the Superior Court.
+While a member of the District Court, he served on that Court’s Mental Health Law Committee.

 Prior to his nomination to the bench, Judge Connors had conducted a private law practice in Dorchester for eighteen years, as a general practitioner with emphasis on criminal litigation.